Norecipes - Elevating Everyday Meals

 • The braising liquid has absorbed the chicken's flavor and extracted gelatin from the skin, which makes it thick and glossy when reduced.

-• Chicken Wings - I used a mixture of wingettes and drumettes for this, but if your wings still have the tips attached, you cut them off at the joint or use them whole.
+• Chicken Wings - I used a mixture of wingettes and drumettes for this, but if your wings still have the tips attached, you can cut them off at the joint or use them whole.

 • Soy sauce - Teriyaki sauce has 3 main components, and the soy sauce brings salt and umami.